MohamedYasser343/Python-Projects/README.md

 # Python-Projects

-As you can see this repo is for some first python projects I made
+This repo is for some first python projects I made

 ---